 Did we mention beer?

 Unwind at a local brewery and get your passport stamped.
 Start at one of Staunton’s local breweries where you can get a pint of craft beer and the first stamp in your Shenandoah Beerwerks Trail Passport.
-Collect six stamps, one stamp per brewery, and get a FREE t-shirt.
+Collect eight stamps, one stamp per brewery, and get a FREE t-shirt.

 hub for history buffs

 Staunton provides a healthy dose of history.
 As one of the oldest cities west of the Blue Ridge Mountains, Staunton’s history spans three centuries.
-A wide selection of historic attractions, archival collections, old buildings, museums, and Civil Warsites are located in and around Staunton.
+A wide selection of historic attractions, archival collections, old buildings, museums, and Civil War sites are located in and around Staunton.
 Highlights include the Frontier Culture Museum, an outdoor living history museum providing snapshots of life on the frontier from the 1600s through the mid-1800s in this area.
 Jumping ahead to the 20th century, take a closer look at our 28th president at the Woodrow Wilson Presidential Museum as you take a self-guided tour through seven galleries that explore Wilson’s life and legacy.
-Highlights include the President’s restored 1919 Pierce-Arrow limousine as well as a new, state-of–the-art World War I trench exhibit complete with lights and sound to experience what life was like for soldiers as they engaged in battle.
+Highlights include the President’s restored 1919 Pierce-Arrow limousine as well as a new, state–of–the–art World War I trench exhibit complete with lights and sound to experience what life was like for soldiers as they engaged in battle.

 You can also tour historic districts downtown and learn about Staunton’s place in Civil War history as you explore Thornrose Cemetery.